waveWhirlVfx/Houdini-Hip-Clean/README.md

-Here's a complete `README.md` file you can use for your GitHub repository:

----

 # Houdini Network Cleaner Tool

 A powerful utility for cleaning up your Houdini scene networks.
 This tool identifies and safely removes **unused** and **bypassed** nodes to help maintain clean, efficient node networks — all with a visual preview and an intuitive PyQt-based GUI.